voquocson/dotfiles/README.md

-# my dotfiles configure for ubuntu, neovim, neovim-plugin.
+My dotfiles for setting ubuntu 16.04, zsh and neovim